-We are confident the Australian grain industry supply chain has the maturity and capability to discuss and design an extension to the existing self-regulatory framework to capture the requirements and recommendations of the DAFF Report.
+We are confident the Australian grain industry and its supply chain participants have the maturity and capability to discuss and design an extension to the existing self-regulatory framework to capture the requirements and recommendations of the DAFF Report.

 This process has commenced and has an objective to deliver an outcome that is acceptable to industry and Government.